juanjoaucar/pyECM/README.md

 </div>
 <div style=font-size:12px>
       <a id="2">[2]</a>
       J. J. Aucar, A. Stroppa, G. A. Aucar (2033).
 A Relationship between the Molecular Parity-Violation Energy and the Electronic Chirality Measure.
-Journal of Physical Chemistry Letters.
+Journal of Physical Chemistry Letters, 15, 234-240.
 <br>
 </div>
 <div style=font-size:12px>